GreyGuoweiChen/VirBot/README.md

 VirBot is deisgned based on a comprehensive RNA viral protein family database.
 Besides the hallmar gene in RNA virus, RdRps, we also leverage other essential proteins, including capsid proteins, envelop proteins, viral auxiliary proteins, etc. By using the adaptative bit score cutoff, VirBot shows its higher specificity in metagenomic dataset and sensitivity in novel RNA virus dataset.
 VirBot supports identifying contigs as short as 500bp.
 The construction of RNA viral pHMMs and key components of VirBot are shown as Fig (a,b).

-We validated VirBot in various scenarios and benchmarked it with other RNA virus detection tools.
+We validated VirBot in various scenarios and benchmarked it with other 7 RNA virus detection tools.
 VirBot achieves higher recall than other tools.
 And it also demonstrates high specificity in metagenomic data that only contains a small number of RNA viruses.
 Here, we briefly show the result of VirBot on metagenomics data (Fig (c)) and pure RNA virus dataset (Fig (d)).

 ![Image](images/github_3.png)
 * (a) Construction of the RNA viral pHMMs database. (b) Sketch of the key components of VirBot. (c) Detection performance on simulated data: ERR1992810 (left) and ERR2185279 (right). (d) Recall on RNA viral datasets: RNA phages dataset (left) and marine water RNA virome dataset (right).
+* where the metagenomics dataset contains sequences from 82 eukaryotes, 365 prokaryotes, and DNA/RNA viruses; and for the RNA virus datasets, one comprises 8,849 RNA phages that were barely detected before, while eukaryotic viruses dominate known RNA viruses; another dataset is an RNA virome sample sequenced from marine water containing 114,139 RNA viral seqeunces.

 ## Dependency:
 * Prodigal